Bridge Replacement

 Based on the findings of the infrastructure assessment that was conducted in 2012, the Association hired an engineering firm to conduct a comprehensive Vehicle Bridge Assessment in 2013.
 The scope of this evaluation was to conduct visual inspections and provide repair recommendations for the community’s 12 vehicular bridges.
 This report provided the Association with a “road map” for the bridges’ maintenance, repair, and replacement.
 The recommended “short-term” repairs were proposed to extend the useful service life of the bridge structures by approximately five years.
 The scope of suggested repairs included wrapping the wooden structural piles to minimize further deterioration, cross bracing the interior bents to improve structural rigidity, concrete repairs to address spalling and cracking issues, and bulkhead repairs to ensure foundational stability.

 In lieu of implementing the significantly evasive short-term structural repairs, the organization opted to establish a Bridge Replacement Program, as all the bridges were nearing the end of their useful lives.
 Beginning in 2014, the first bridges to be replaced were those on Starboard Tack followed by Queen’s Folly,, and the two bridges on Port Tack.
-In 2022, we began construction on our most recent bridge replacement project on Sea Lane.
-Including the Sea Lane bridge, which is scheduled for completion by April 1, 2023, the POA has replaced 6 of the 12 vehicular bridges within our community.
+In 2023, we completed construction on our most recent bridge replacement project on Sea Lane.
+As on 2024, the POA has replaced 6 of the 12 vehicular bridges within our community.